Type to search

 If you’re thinking of getting the QuadCast S but aren’t sold on its price tag, then the Elgato Wave:3 might be just what you need.
 Like the QuadCast S, the Wave:3 is designed with streamers in mind, although it has no shortage of uses outside the realm of gaming content creation.

 The Elgato Wave:3 is a first for the brand that wasn’t always known for its audio recording equipment.
-However, despite this being their earliest foray into USB microphones, you can’t really tell and it has earned its right to be hailed as one of the best USB microphones currently out there.
+However, despite this being their earliest foray into USB mics, you can’t really tell and it has earned its right to be hailed as one of the top USB mics currently out there.
 Everything from the sleek matte black casing to the physical controls on the mic is solid, classic, and robust.

 This is also a condenser microphone, which is typically more sensitive than dynamic microphones in its ability to pick up even the smallest background noise.
 The good news is that this condenser microphone in particular has uncanny vocal replication capabilities without being too sensitive.